WatarJoy/account_app/ReadMe.md

 ## Database

 All data is stored in PostgreSQL.
-The database includes tables for users, transactions, categories, and more.
+The database includes tables for users and transactions.

 ## Getting Started